 You can maintain your green lifestyle while traveling by staying at a green hotel.
 These hotels employ measures that improve the well-being of guests, while also reducing pollution, waste and toxicity in the hotel.
-For travelers who care about the environment, conservation, and sustainability, staying at a green hotel helps you to do your part in protecting the Earth.
+For travelers who care about the environment, conservation, and sustainability, staying at a green hotel helps you to do your part to protect the environment.

 Features of a Green Hotel

 There are many ways for a hotel to be green.
 Although it’s hard to implement every green idea, the more eco-friendly features a hotel has, the greener it becomes.
-Below are some green living characteristics that you might find in an eco-friendly hotel.
+Below are some green living characteristics that you might find in eco-friendly hotels.